aosucas499/smartdre/README.md

 # smartdre

++ SMART Podium 422w works

++ SMART Podium 422w funciona

-Developing / Testing Version (finding colaboration to try in a smartboard and give me feedback)
+Developing / Testing Version (finding colaboration to try in more smartboard models  and give me feedback)

 A script to download a docker image, install dependencies and run the drivers/software for old digital boards "SmartBoard" in new ubuntu based distros.

 Docker image based on:

+tag:latest: Stable version with some models

 tag 0.6: Guadalinex Edu 2013 (Ubuntu Trust because there aren't "precise" 32 bits images)